Events

 Trained Museum educators can tailor tours to your students' grade level(s) and focus on topics that meet state educational standards.
 These include local history, Native Californians (Nisenan), agriculture, John Sutter, the Gold Rush, and Yuba-Sutter's multicultural communities.
 Please note any special requests on the Educational Program Request Form.

-School tours are available Tuesdays-Thursdays between 9am-1pm from March-May & September-November.
+School tours are available Wednesdays-Fridays between 9am-1pm from March-May & September-November.
 A maximum of 2 classes per day is recommended for the best educational experience at the Sutter County Museum.

 Group Tours (non-school groups)